fjc0k/atom-json-to-html/README.md

 # json-to-html
-An atom plugin, mainly for writing json or javascript object on table of markdown.
+Mainly for writing json or javascript object on table of markdown.

 ![demo](./demo/demo.gif)